-335.4 CRIME VICTIMS
+336.4 CRIME VICTIMS

-Officers should provide all victims with the applicable victim information handouts, including a business card with the case number on it.
+Officers should provide all victims with the applicable victim information handouts.

 Officers should never guarantee a victim's safety from future harm but may make practical safety suggestions to victims who express fear of future harm or retaliation.
 Officers should never guarantee that a person qualifies as a victim for the purpose of compensation or restitution but may direct him/her to the proper written department material or available victim resources.